Kerava–Lahti railway: History

 In 1990, the Ministry of Transport commissioned a study regarding the construction of a new line connecting Helsinki with eastern Finland, prompted by the capacity problems of the Helsinki–Riihimäki railway.
 Three main routes for the new connection were proposed: Helsinki–Lahti–Mikkeli, Helsinki–Kouvola, and Helsinki–Kotka–Hamina–Luumäki.
 All three options were deemed superior to the alternative of simply upgrading the existing lines.
 The Kotka option was found to be the least economically viable of the three, while those of Lahti and Kouvola were found to be about equal in this respect.
 The study was completed in 1992, favoring the Lahti option.

 The construction of the Kerava–Lahti railway line took four years and cost €331 million.
 At the time it was the first new passenger railway to be opened in Finland since completion of the Jämsänkoski–Jyväskylä line in 1977, reducing the journey time between Kerava and Lahti by 26 kilometres.
 Funding was provided by the Finnish government and the European Union, with the route forming part of the EU's "Nordic Triangle" TEN-T strategic transport route.

 Services

 The line is used as a shortcut for services from Helsinki to eastern Finnish cities including Kouvola, Kuopio and Joensuu, which all used the line to Riihimäki prior to the construction of the Kerava–Lahti line.
-The Z train of the Helsinki commuter rail also uses the line.
+The Z train of the Helsinki commuter rail also uses the line, as well as the Allegro international high-speed train operated between Finland and Russia from 2010–2022.